-The Graduate School is pleased to announce the 35th annual awards program recognizing Outstanding Teaching Assistants.
-This program was instituted to recognize teaching assistants who have made distinguished contributions to Syracuse University by demonstrating excellence in significant instructional capacities such as classroom teachers, laboratory or studio instructors, recitation or discussion section leaders, or assistants to senior faculty members for a high-enrollment course.
+The Graduate School is pleased to announce the 36th annual awards program recognizing Outstanding Teaching Assistants.
+This program was instituted to recognize teaching assistants who have made distinguished contributions to Syracuse University by demonstrating excellence in significant instructional capacities such as classroom teachers, laboratory or studio instructors, recitation or discussion section leaders, or assistants to faculty members for a high-enrollment course.
 Nominees must be students in good standing in their programs and making satisfactory progress toward the completion of their graduate degrees.
 All nominees must have completed the Syracuse University TA Orientation program.

-Nominations for the Outstanding Teaching Assistant Award must be submitted to the Graduate School by Friday, February 11, 2022.
-Due to continuing COVID-19 concerns we will not accept any physical materials this year.
+Nominations for the Outstanding Teaching Assistant Award must be submitted to the Graduate School by Monday, January 30, 2023.
 All materials must be submitted electronically, either as a PDF with appropriate tabulation or as part of a personal/professional portfolio website.

 - Letter of endorsement from the department chair (if other than the nominating faculty).
 Minimally, the letter should indicate that the student is in good academic standing, is making satisfactory progress to degree, and enjoys departmental support for the award.